-I have always been a science nerd.
-After completing my Master’s degree in Biotechnology in India, I relocated to Chicago to pursue a doctorate in Molecular Biology.
+I have always been passionate about science.
+After completing my Master’s degree in Biotechnology from India, I relocated to Chicago to pursue a doctorate in Molecular Biology.

-Though I strongly disliked writing my graduation thesis, something changed when I became an (empowered) post-doctoral candidate and I actively started writing primary research manuscripts, book chapters, reviews, and such.
-I started enjoying scientific writing and editing so much that I started devoting my weekends to exploring volunteer opportunities in this space.
-It was not surprising when within a short period of a year I transitioned into scholarly publishing, a vast flourishing, and constantly evolving industry that I knew nothing about!
+Though I strongly disliked writing my graduation thesis, something changed when I became a (empowered) post doctoral candidate and I actively started writing primary research manuscripts, book chapters, reviews, and such.
+I started enjoying scientific writing and editing so much that I began devoting my weekends to exploring volunteer opportunities in this space.
+It was not surprising when within a short period of a year I transitioned into scholarly publishing, a vast flourishing and constantly evolving industry that I knew nothing about!

 Describe some of your current responsibilities, and what type of organization you belong to.

-I currently work as Director of Scientific Outreach at over a century-old not-for-profit society, the American Society for Investigative Pathology (ASIP).
-I also serve as Director of Continuing Medical Education (CME) Program for the Journal of Molecular Diagnostics (JMD).
+I currently work as Director of Scientific Outreach at over a century old not-for-profit society, the American Society for Investigative Pathology (ASIP).
+I also serve as Director of the Continuing Medical Education (CME) Program for the Journal of Molecular Diagnostics (JMD).

 I create bi-monthly exams for the CME program for clinicians and molecular diagnostics professionals for JMD based on the published content.